SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Rarity responded, "Yes, just a little nervous, darling."

 Pinkie asked, "Why?
-It'll be fine, our friends will be nothing but supportive!"
+It'll be fine; our friends will be nothing but supportive!"

 Rarity smiled.
 "Yes, I know, but it still makes me a little nervous thinking about it."